the seduction

 prev_col[3] = 2

-this is why DLX implementations prefer parallel arrays. the index stability isn't a weakness. it's the entire mechanism. the "dancing" metaphor becomes literal: elements step out of the chain, but their positions are frozen. step back in, and the choreography resumes.
+this is why DLX implementations prefer parallel arrays. the index stability isn't a weakness. it's the entire mechanism. the "dancing" metaphor becomes literal: elements step out of the chain, but their positions are frozen. step back in, and the choreography resumes. (the visualizer in §1.1 does exactly this: unlink a node, hit relink, watch it step back in.)

 the structure enables backtracking that would be awkward with heap nodes (where "restore" might mean re-allocating or scanning for insertion point).